sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

    ![SQL Server Services is highlighted on the left side of SQL Server Configuration Manager.](media/sql-server-configuration-manager-sql-server-services.png "Select SQL Server Services")

-3. In the SQL Server (MSSQLSERVER) Properties dialog, change **Log on as** to use the demouser account, by entering **demouser** into the Account Name box, then entering the password, **Password.1!!**, into the Password and Confirm password boxes.
+3. In the SQL Server (MSSQLSERVER) Properties dialog, change **Log on as** to use the demouser account, by entering **demouser** into the Account Name box, then entering the password set in the ARM template into the Password and Confirm password boxes.

    ![The above credentials are highlighted in the SQL Server (MSSQLSERVER) Properties dialog box.](media/sql-server-2008-configuration-manager-sql-server-mssqlserver-properties.png "Enter demouser credentials")